Plotting 2D data¶

 Pandas and xarray integration¶

-wrapper integrates 2D plotting
+The standardize_2d wrapper integrates 2D plotting

-methods with pandas DataFrame
+methods with pandas DataFrames and xarray DataArrays.

-If you omitted x and y coordinates, standardize_2d
+If you omitted x and y coordinates, standardize_2d tries to

 retrieve them from the DataFrame or DataArray.
 If the coordinates are string

-converts them into indices and tick labels
+labels, standardize_2d converts them into indices and tick labels

-using FixedLocator
+using FixedLocator and IndexFormatter.

 If you did not explicitly set the x-axis label, y-axis label, title, or